 25 Reasons to Trek to Everest Base Camp

-From the perspective of a woman who is over 50 and was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.
+From the perspective of an over 50 woman was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.

 1.Trekking to Everest Base Camp is amazing.
 Amazing.
 And yes amazing.
 I make no apologies for the overuse of the word.

-I’m not sure who said that but I discovered on my journey that this is true.
-Your training will be part of a journey you experience when you realise what things you can – underline the word can – achieve, when you have a big challenge before you.
+I discovered on my journey that this is true.
+Your training is part of the journey when you realise the things you can achieve, when you have a big challenge before you.
 The trek to Everest Base Camp is a life changing experience.
-Taking on an amazing challenge and achieving it feels amazing.
+Taking on an amazing challenge and achieving it feels, amazing.
 You will cry on Kala Pattar or at Base Camp because you will have made it.
 Guaranteed.

 4.Standing in a valley in Dingboche or on top of Kala Pattar totally surrounded by mountains is an amazing experience.
 You get a little understanding of how astronauts feel when they view earth from space.
 You walk through the massive landscapes and feel so small.
 We are a small part of a very big picture on this wonderful planet.
 You might cry here too.

 Lots of Exciting Moments Along the Trail